Naereen/web-sphinx/index_en.rst

 MSc internship
 ^^^^^^^^^^^^^^
- I found an internship for the third semester of my Maths MSc and CS MSc (03 June to 09 August).
+ I did an internship for the third semester of my Maths MSc and CS MSc from 03 June to 09 August.

- It takes place at **UCL** (:under:`University College of London`), under the direction of *Jules Villard* (and *Peter O'Hearn*), about separation logic, AI problems, and the links between those two domains..
+ I worked at **UCL** (:under:`University College of London`), under the direction of *Jules Villard* (and *Peter O'Hearn*), about separation logic, planning in `AI`, and the study of modularity in those two domains.

+ A link to my report and the slides for my talks will soon be available.

 ------------------------------------------------------------------------------